 About the Saul Alexander Gallery

 The Saul Alexander Gallery provides space for juried solo or group art exhibitions at the Main Library, located at 68 Calhoun Street in downtown Charleston, S.C.
-The gallery submission period for consideration in 2019 has ended.
-The open submission period for 2020 artists will open February 1, 2019.
+The gallery submission period for consideration in 2020 has ended.
+The open submission period for 2021 artists is open through September 2020.
 Download the 2019 artists booklet.

 The works of each selected artist or group will be exhibited for one month.
-Artist submissions must include a gallery application, which is available online or by calling 843-805-6946.
+Artist submissions must include a gallery application, which is available online or by calling Jaclyn at 843-805-6842.
 For more information, please email [email protected].

 Schedule of Exhibits

 |February||Alvin Glen||Low Country Rhythms|